yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

-# Run an IRI node on Linux
+# Run an IRI node on a Linux server

 **When you run the IRI on a Linux server, it becomes an IRI node that gives you direct access to an IOTA network.
 By running an IRI node, you help the IOTA network to become more distributed by adding to the number of ledgers and validating your neighbor IRI node's transactions.**